anne717/ventilator-insight/README.md

 ## Code

 The notebooks should be run in the following order:

-01explore_vents.ipynb: find patients that were intubated and determine whether they were reintubated within 48 hours 02_extract_sql.ipynb: uses pyscopg2 to query a PostgresSQL database containing all the MIMIC-IV tables and saves query tables as feather files
+01explore_vents.ipynb: find patients that were intubated and determine whether they were reintubated within 48 hours

+02_extract_sql.ipynb: uses pyscopg2 to query a PostgresSQL database containing all the MIMIC-IV tables and saves query tables as feather files

 03_eventfeature_processing.ipynb: cleans data by scanning for duplicate readings and returns the cleaned data as a feather file

-04_patient_age_and_sex.ipynb: obtains patient data from patients table not in the PostgreSQL database 05a_clean_data_labs_strip.ipynb: handles missing values, erroneous values and outliers 06a_EDA_labs_strip.ipynb: Exploratory data analysis on the dataset, inclusion of additional engineered features 07a_log_model_without pipeline.ipynb: notebook containing the finalized model, together with explainable features.
+04_patient_age_and_sex.ipynb: obtains patient data from patients table not in the PostgreSQL database

+05a_clean_data_labs_strip.ipynb: handles missing values, erroneous values and outliers

+06a_EDA_labs_strip.ipynb: Exploratory data analysis on the dataset, inclusion of additional engineered features

+07a_log_model_without pipeline.ipynb: notebook containing the finalized model, together with explainable features.
 The model, processing pipeline and a subset of the training data are returned and used for the web application.

+#### Web app files
+The webapp files can be found in the `extumate webapp files` folder

+#### Config file
+In extumate/extumate/config.py, are placed special paths and variables that are used across the project.